AdventurerZzz/AdvBlog/packages/TechBlog/markdown-examples.md

 ## More

-Check out the documentation for the [full list of markdown extensions](https://vitepress.dev/guide/markdown).
+2Check out the documentation for the [full list of markdown extensions](https://vitepress.dev/guide/markdown).